 What would you do if you weren’t a musician?
 I would make myself of use to people who need care.

 What makes a “perfect” concert?
 When we all start ‘flying’ together, feeling the music, and when the public also feels the experience.

 How do you spend your free time?
 With my family and friends.
 I like hiking and watching a good movie.

-Paulien Holthuis plays on an unsigned, Italian violin from about 1750.
+Paulien Holthuis playes on an unsigned Italian violin from about 1750.